Seraphim of Sarov: Relics, canonization and veneration

 There was a widespread popular belief in Russia that a saint's remains were supposed to be incorrupt, which was not the case with Seraphim as was officially ascertained by a commission that researched his grave in January 1903.
 This, however, did not deter canonisation, spearheaded by archimandrite Seraphim Chichagov as well as popular veneration.
 At the end of January (O.S.)
 1903, the Most Holy Synod, having received approval from Emperor Nicholas II, announced Seraphim's forthcoming glorification.
 In early July 1903, his relics were transferred from their original burial place to the church of Saints Zosimus and Sabbatius.
 Nicholas II and Tsarina Alexandra provided a new cypress coffin to receive the relics.
-The solemn canonisation (discovery of the relics) festivities took place in Sarov on 19 July (1 August) 1903 and were attended by the Tsar, his wife, his mother Empress Maria Feodorovna, and other senior members of the Imperial Family.
+The solemn canonisation (discovery of the relics) festivities took place in Sarov on 19 July (1 August) 1903 and were attended by the Tsar, his wife, his mother Empress Maria Feodorovna, his sister-in-law Grand Duchess Elizabeth Feodorovna and other senior members of the Imperial Family.

 On 18 July 1903, Metropolitan Anthony Vadkovsky of St. Petersburg officiated at the Last Pannikhida (Memorial Service) in the Dormition Cathedral at Sarov, with the royal family in attendance.
 These would be the last prayers offered for Seraphim as a departed servant of God; from that time forward, prayers would instead be addressed to him as a saint.
 On 19 July, Seraphim's birthday, the late liturgy began at 8:00.
 At the Little Entrance, twelve archimandrites lifted the coffin from the middle of the church and carried it around the holy table (altar), then placed it into a special shrine which had been constructed for it.